 Working-Class Women in London Local Politics,

-In the class-bound society of late Victorian and Edwardian England, those few women who dared to enter into the rough and tumble world of local politics were often middle-class ladies who had leisure, confidence, and connections.
 Were there any working class women party activists?
-The answer is yes.
 Then what was the profile of a typical working-class party woman?
 First, she came not from destitute situations but from the labour aristocracy.
-Or some women activists might be even properly considered belonging to the lower echelon of the middle class.
 Second, working-class party women were likely to be married, unlike their middle-class counterparts, most of whom were spinsters.
 Third, many working-class or lower-middle-class women party activists were married to local politicians and notables, whose presence eased their political entry.
 Fourth, working-class political women were concentrated in a few specific working-class districts, such as Poplar, Southwark, and Woolwich in the case of London.
 Finally, it was the Labour movement that provided the most hospitable environment for working-class women's political mobilization.

+The Neighborhood Politics of Class in a Working-Class Suburb of Los Angeles, 1920-1940.
+Becky M. Nicolaides, University of California-San Diego.
 In interwar Los Angeles, the politics of the neighborhood took on immense importance in the lives of white, working-class families.
 A close study of South Gate, a blue-collar suburb in southern Los Angeles, reveals that home ownership became central to the political identity of local residents.
 In these years, the peculiar nature of working-class suburbia lent a highly class-sensitive spin to that identity; working-class homeowners were fiercely concerned with protecting the modest economic security that home ownership gave them, particularly in the precarious years before the welfare state.
-South Gates native-born, white residents embraced the tenets of "plain folk Americanism," which valued self-help, hard work, and individualism.
-Accordingly, they drew on sweat equity to build their own homes and grow food on their property, as a means of achieving some independence from cash wages.
 When local merchants sought to raise taxes, to finance their broader goal of developing the suburbs infrastructure as a means of stimulating local business, working-class families mobilized politically to resist.
 Local politics became a series of battles between South Gates merchants and working-class residents, focused on taxation and development.

 A Divided Working Class?
 Planning